Roman shipyard of Stifone (Narni): The archaeological area today

 The remains of the shipyard, despite the pleas, are at the moment completely abandoned, with vegetation and stagnant waters putting its partial integrity under the risk of further damages.
 The area, possibly subjected to sudden floods due to the presence of dams located upstream, is under the management of the multinational company Endesa Italia.
 Visits are only possible with particular authorization.
-In addition, the original location of it has been modified in the middle ages when several watermills were build.
+In addition, the original location of it has been modified in the Middle Ages when several watermills were built.

 Present state of the studies

 The studies carried out by the free-lance journalist Christian Armadori with the support of volunteers Sara Uffreduzzi and Vittorio Budassi who were involved in the cultural association, was eventually published in February 2012 by an editor specialized in the archeological field, with the endorsement of experts of the University of Perugia and evaluated the credibility of the hypothesis.
 The aim of the author is providing an input in order to develop the knowledge of the area and rouse the interest of the scientific community.